Chrisjhorn/terminusDB/README.md

 # TerminusDB
-Some contributed demo and tutorial software to [TerminusDB](https://terminusdb.com/) open source graph database.
+Some contributed demo and tutorial software to [TerminusDB](https://terminusdb.com/) open source graph base.

 ## Tutorials
 So far,  I only have two: